 May Roded is a first generation Israeli-American practicing printmaker and photographer who lives in Long Beach, CA. In 2017 May received her Bachelor of Fine Arts (BFA) in Printmaking at California State University, Long Beach.
-She currently teaches Introduction to Drawing & Printmaking at Loyola Marymount University and teaching printmaking workshops at Josephine Press in Santa Monica, CA. May has shown internationally in Berlin, Florence, and Israel.
-Recent exhibitions include “BASIS” at Abstruce Gallery, in Huntington Beach and “Big Small Show” at Flux Art Space, in Long Beach.
+She currently teaches Introduction to Drawing & Printmaking at Loyola Marymount University and Printmaking Workshops at Josephine Press in Santa Monica, CA. May has shown internationally in Berlin, Florence, and Israel.
+Recent exhibitions include “Flat File Show” at Collar Works in New York, and “Big Small Show” at Flux Art Space, in Long Beach.